 If I asked you what being productive means to you, what springs to mind?

-This seems to be a commonly accepted definition of productivity – getting a lot of tasks completed in a short amount of time
+This seems to be a commonly accepted definition of productivity – getting lots of tasks completed in a short amount of time.

 These days though, I look at productivity quite differently.